rcarrata/rcarrata.github.io/_posts/2022-03-30-ocp4-azure-ipi-private-2.md

 Let's analyze the last option, that it's use an Azure Firewall to provide outbound Internet routing for the VNet for the OCP cluster installation and usage.

+As we mentioned, this solution to securing outbound addresses lies in use of a firewall device that can control outbound traffic based on domain names.
+Azure Firewall, for example, can restrict outbound HTTP and HTTPS traffic based on the FQDN of the destination.
+We can also configure your preferred firewall and security rules to allow these required ports and addresses, but in this blog post we will stick with the Azure Firewall managed.

-Let's view a possible architecture of an Private OpenShift cluster with Azure Firewall:
+In the following diagram we can view a possible architecture of an Private OpenShift cluster with Azure Firewall for the Outbound / Egress Traffic:

 [![](/images/azurefw0.png "azurefw0.png")]({{site.url}}/images/azurefw0.png)